timed-c/ktc/README.md

 ***
 #### A. Setting up the Raspberry Pi

-(A.) Follow the instructions at <https://www.raspberrypi.org/help/quick-start-guide/> to install Raspbian OS on the raspberry pi.
+(a.)
+Follow the instructions at <https://www.raspberrypi.org/help/quick-start-guide/> to install Raspbian OS on the raspberry pi.
 For a hassle free setup, make sure you have all the required components as mentioned in the link before you start.
 Use the official noobs installer to install raspbian.
 The instructions are available at <https://www.raspberrypi.org/help/noobs-setup/>

-(B.)This is an optional step, one can download and install the Linux RT Prempt patch on the Raspbian OS.
+(b.)This is an optional step, one can download and install the Linux RT Prempt patch on the Raspbian OS.
 The Linux RT Prempt patch guarantees better real-time performance.
 Follow the instructions for installing the pre-compiled (RT patch Linux) given at <http://www.frank-durr.de/?p=203>

-(C.) For MAC OSX, install the cross compiler for raspberry pi by following the instructions at <http://www.welzels.de/blog/en/arm-cross-compiling-with-mac-os-x/comment-page-1/>.
+(c.)
+For MAC OSX, install the cross compiler for raspberry pi by following the instructions at <http://www.welzels.de/blog/en/arm-cross-compiling-with-mac-os-x/comment-page-1/>.

-(D.) For Linux OS, install the cross compiler for raspberry pi by following the instructions at <https://www.raspberrypi.org/documentation/linux/kernel/building.md>
+(d.)
+For Linux OS, install the cross compiler for raspberry pi by following the instructions at <https://www.raspberrypi.org/documentation/linux/kernel/building.md>

 #### C. Compiling to Raspberry Pi Using KTC

-(A.) Go to the bin directory
+(a.)
+Go to the bin directory

-(B.) To cross compile Timed C for raspberry pi use the following command
+(b.)
+To cross compile Timed C for raspberry pi use the following command

 	./ktc --enable-ext0 --rasp --gcc=arm-linux-gnueabihf-gcc ../test/demo1.c